krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - When you start an instance after hibernation, the root volume is restored to its previous state.
   - The RAM contents are then reloaded and the processes that were previously running on the instance get resumed.
   - Any previously attached volumes are re-attached and the instance retains its instance ID.
+  - when you hibernate an EC2 instance, the public IP is typically released, and you will lose it.
 - __Rebooting__
   - instances, this is the equivalent to an operating system reboot.
   - The DNS name and IP address gets retained.
   - It doesn't affect billing at all because the instance is still running and it hasn't stopped and started, so it's not a new billing lifecycle.
+  - instance storage (also known as ephemeral storage) is lost when you reboot an EC2 instance
 - AWS may sometimes __retire__ instances:
   - if there's some irreparable failure of the underlying hardware,
   - when an instance reaches its scheduled retirement date